SEC APIsec.gov ↗

 One credit = one API call regardless of which marketplace API you call.
 Exceeding the rate limit returns a 429 response.
 Authenticate with the X-API-Key header.

-Does SEC EDGAR have an official public API?+
+Does the SEC have an official developer API?+

-What does get_company_filings return beyond just the filings list?+
+What does `get_company_filings` return beyond the filings list?+